wipoi/Variant-calling-assignment/README.md

 ## Variant calling steps
 ### sabre.sh
+> The first step is to demultiplex GBA .fastq data file, which is to separate each individuals according to their specific barcode and generate individual *.fq* files.
 > The script also redirects all output messages to a *sabre.log* file and and output named *unk.fastq* containing records on which no barcode have been found.
 > An example of 48 resulting *.fq* files, the *unk.fastq* and the *sabre.log* file are in *out_sabre*.